shaowen310/TimesMamba/README.md

 ![image](./figures/architecture.png)

-We regard the series embedding as a special case of patch embedding where the patch length equals the series length.
+We regard the series embedding as a special case of patching where the patch length equals the series length.
 We consider both channel-mixing and channel-independent modes.

 ## Datasets